Avant-corps

 An avant-corps (avancorpo or risalto, plural risalti, Risalit, ryzalit), a French term literally meaning "fore-body", is a part of a building, such as a porch or pavilion, that juts out from the corps de logis, often taller than other parts of the building.
 It is common in façades in French Baroque architecture.

-Particularly in German architecture, a corner Risalit is where two wings meet at right-angles.
+Particularly in German architecture, a corner Risalit is where two wings meet at right angles.
 Baroque three-winged constructions often incorporate a median Risalit in a main hall or a stairwell, such as in Weißenstein Palace and the Roßleben Convent School.

-Terms

-By position to the building

-A central avant-corps stands in the middle of the facade.

-A side projection is positioned off-centre.

-Two wings (usually) running at right angles to each other flow into a corner avant-corps.

-By function

-Entrance risalit in which the entrance is located.

-Torrisalit, in which a gate or a gate passage is located.

-Terms from the environment

-The reserve is the facade of the main alignment line of the building, which is receding compared to the front of the risalit.
-It is also known as Arrierecorps (Arrière-corps, French arrière corps: "behind the structure").

-The frontispiece is the gable triangle above a central risalit.